sergioalvz/sergioalvz.github.io/_posts/2014-11-26-my-roadmap-at-codemotion-2014.md

 ---
 layout: post
-title: My roadmap @ Codemotion 2014
+title: "My roadmap @ Codemotion 2014"
 ---

 The last weekend I was at **[Codemotion](http://2014.codemotion.es/en/)** (Madrid).
 This was the first time that I was attending to a dev conference but it was a really pleasant experience.
 Few days before going there, I was checking the agenda and selecting those conferences that fit my interests.
 One of my goals here wasn't just go deeper in technologies that I already know but to have a first introduction to others that I **should** know (Ember.js, Graph Databases and interesting Cloud and Big Data technologies - *sorry for the buzz words here*).